hairizuanbinnoorazman/blog/content/posts/20210228_lessonsFromSlidesToVideoAppPart1.md

 +++
-title = "Lessons from building Slides to Video App" description = "Lessons from building Slides to Video App.
+title = "Lessons from building Slides to Video App - Part 1" description = "Lessons from building Slides to Video App.
 A review on Application structure, devops practises, CI practises" tags = [
     "golang",